 Born in the rural, conservative American South, far away from a cosmopolitan New York where she is now based, Lanphear harboured an early interest in fashion and styling through magazines, which she started to collect as a young age.
-After earning a degree in journalism, she moved to London, where a youth revolution had taken hold, with bold new publications like The Face and i-D challenging and subverting fashion media.
+After earning a degree in journalism, she moved to London, where a youth revolution had taken hold, with bold new publications like The Face and i-D, challenging and subverting fashion media.

 From there, Lanphear relocated to Sydney and eventually landed at Australian Vogue and then Harper’s Bazaar, where she became a ‘jack of all trades’ at the then-fledgling publications.
 “The staff were so small that if you put your hand up you were allowed to do anything.
 You’re allowed to execute your own ideas, because it’s so small,” she told BoF in 2011.

 After moving back to the United States, Lanphear worked at Harper’s Bazaar before becoming senior fashion editor at Elle magazine, which under her direction introduced a moodier, edgier aesthetic.
 In early 2013, she was named style director of The New York Times’ T magazine.

 Her signature look is the clean, casual but edgy ensemble of skinny jeans, sweatshirts, plaid, and leather motorcycle jackets.
 Lanphear has earned a cult following for her ‘too cool for school’ minimalism.